 Watertight Homes has extensive experience in resolving woodworm infestations.
 Get in touch with us today, and ensure your timber never suffers from woodworm again.

 The treatment we recommend to eliminate your wood rot will depend on the type of rot involved.

-In both cases, we at Watertight Homes can treat the problem using state-of-the-art chemicals and application techniques.
-This may take a while to be fully effective, but will result in the problem being nipped in the bud, and stabilised to a degree where we can recommend further steps to replace the damaged wood.
+Watertight Homes are experienced in treating wood rot with state of the art chemicals and application techniques.
+This may take some time to be fully effective but will prevent further issues and future reoccurrence.
+Depending on the extent of the damage, we may recommend further steps to replace the damaged wood.

 rising damp treatment

 If you are buying softwood timber for use outside from a specialist supplier, they may already have had the wood treated.
 Wood is treated to ensure longevity.
 If you are unsure, try contacting the outlet that you purchased the wood from.